OpenNews/srccon/homepage.md

 ---

 SRCCON is a hands-on conference focused on the practical challenges news technology and data teams encounter every day.
-We work to make it an inclusive and welcoming event where people can feel comfortable jumping in to work on complex problems.
+We work to make it an inclusive and welcoming event where people can feel comfortable digging into complex problems.

 Our call for session proposals is now open!